Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 Some prosperity is unfair.

-Something that wealth at prosperity is unfair.
+Some think wealth and prosperity is unfair.

-No uh no question about thanks, Elizabeth, it's Prince William County, Virginia.
+Elizabeth, it's Prince William County, Virginia.

 Angela, you're next on the EIB network.